The Board Game Design Course

 It’s a tricky question to answer, as it is more based on feel that anything scientific.

-Some designers joke that your game is done when you’re tired of it and never want play again.
+Some designers joke that your game is done when you’re tired of it and never want to play it again.

 If you feel like you’ve taken your game as far as you possibly can, this may be an indication that you’re getting close.
 It may be time to hand this over to a game developer to finish the job, whether it is you contracting this out in the case that you’re self-publishing, or for the developer or development team at a publisher to help get your game across the finish line.

 I always find that the best indication that my game is ready to pitch to publishers is that players are consistently asking to play my game again, or even better, if they can buy a copy.
-If you have a number of people wanting to buy your prototype, which isn’t even a finished product yet, you know you’re onto something!
+If you have several people wanting to buy your prototype, which isn’t even a finished product yet, you know you’re onto something!

 Next steps